Private Jet Slots

 When are private jet charter landing and takeoff slots applicable?

 A landing or take off slot is simply a small window of time in which your aircraft is set to fly in or out of the airport.
 The schedule is arranged according to the volume of flights.
-Each slot is two to four minutes apart, which helps to mitigate wake turbulence.
+Each slot is two to four minutes apart, which helps to mitigate congestion and wake turbulence.

 Air traffic control will try to issue your slot within 30 minutes of your request.
-For example, if you want to land at an airport for 10:00 pm, your slot should fall between 9:30 pm – 10:30 pm.
+For example, if you want to land at an airport at 10:00 pm, your slot should fall between 9:30 pm – 10:30 pm.

 Should I book landing and takeoff slots for events like the Super Bowl, The Masters or the Kentucky Derby?